ayeshLK/dispatch-controller/Readme.md

 #### Run Locally ####

-Once you build the project execute following command to run the app locally.
+Once you build the project execute the following command to run the app locally.
 ```shell
 java -jar dispatch-controller-service/target/dispatch-controller-service-0.0.1-SNAPSHOT.jar
 ```

 #### Run a Docker Container ####

-To build the docker container, run following command.
+To build the docker container, run the following command.
 ```shell
 mvn compile jib:dockerBuild
 ```

-To run the docker container, execute following command.
+To run the docker container, execute the following command.
 ```shell
 docker run -p 9000:9000 -t -d dispatch-controller-service:0.0.1-SNAPSHOT
 ```